Giant moth said to foretell doom spotted near Eastbourne

 A spooky moth similar to the one on The Silence of the Lambs film poster has been spotted near Eastbourne.

-The Death’s Head Hawk-moth, said to be a sign of doom, was found by Steve Prangnell by Holy Rood Church in Pevensey today (Tuesday, October 4).
+The Death’s Head Hawk-moth, said to be a sign of doom, was found by Steve Prangnell outside Holy Rood Church in Pevensey today (Tuesday, October 4).

 The creature, which is rare in the UK, gets its undesirable reputation from having markings on its back that resemble a skull.